 Q: When will the rate adjustments take effect and how big will they be?

-A: The first rate adjustment related to changes in the recycling markets will take effect in March of 2020.
-There will be a second rate adjustment in March of 2021.
+A: The first rate adjustment related to changes in the recycling markets will take effect March 2020.
+The second rate adjustment will take effect March 2021.
 No further adjustments related to changes in the markets are anticipated for the remaining term of our agreement with Mt.
 Diablo Recycling (2025), except for cost-of-living adjustments.
 Rate adjustments are projected to be modest, likely no more than a total of a few dollars a month per household.
 These estimates are based on a single-family dwelling using a 32-gallon cart and are in line with adjustments other communities are experiencing.